 A good way to visualize the design of a Dry Well is to think of a hole dug in the ground and filled with stone, or one of the structures mentioned above, with a pipe(s) entering near the top allowing it to collect stormwater, and a pipe at the top leading out for the overflow.
 There is generally either one foot of soil and grass or stone (think river rock) as the cap of the structure acting to help hide the dry well and sometimes allow it to accept water flowing directly into it from the surface.
-Stormwater runoff is directed from roof gutters to roof leaders and then deposited into the Dry Well through underground piping.
-Water is detained in the Dry Well temporarily, then moves through the Dry Well’s walls and bottom into the surrounding soil.
+Stormwater runoff is directed from roof gutters to roof leaders and then deposited into the well through underground piping.
+Water is detained in the well temporarily, then moves through its walls and into the surrounding soil.
 Some also feature a catch basin or sump before water enters the Dry Well for sediment removal, allowing water to be filtered before it enters the Dry Well.

 Installing a Dry Well